 None of us plan for the sudden and unexpected to happen.

 Whether you live in a house, duplex, or an apartment, your Landlord’s insurance does not protect your personal belongings or your personal liability.
 This is your responsibility.

-Their are 3 basic reasons you should have MO renters insurance.
+Their are 3 reasons you should get renters insurance.

 Missouri Renter’s insurance is synonymous with protecting your contents (aka your personal belongings).
 Your clothes, TV, computers, couch, bed, etc.